UnderSet/re-gm-mw2022hud/README.md

 ## Credits
 - *Infinity Ward* and *Activision* for [*Call of Duty: Modern Warfare II*](https://www.callofduty.com/store/games/modernwarfare2), which was the inspiration and reference for this HUD.

+[^1]: Supported weapon bases: ARC9, ArcCW, Modern Warfare Base
-[^1]: Obviously won't be identical to MWII due to how Source subtitles are.
+[^2]: Obviously won't be identical to MWII due to how Source subtitles are.